PhuwadonV/x64-Machine-code/README.md

   - Using empty REX ( 0x40 ) for code alignment.
 - To understand how instruction variable length work.
   - How ton of instructions fit inside machine encoded.
-- To understand how to calculating instruction length.
+- To understand how to calculate instruction length.
   - push ebx // 1 byte
   - push r8 // 2 bytes
 - To understand why some instructions form does not exist based on machine encoded.